openrewrite/rewrite-docs/docs/recipes/java/dependencies/removedependency.md

 | `String` | configuration | *Optional*.
 The dependency configuration to remove from. | `api` |
 | `String` | scope | *Optional*.
 Only remove dependencies if they are in this scope.
 If 'runtime', this willalso remove dependencies in the 'compile' scope because 'compile' dependencies are part of the runtime dependency set Valid options: `compile`, `test`, `runtime`, `provided` | `compile` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.RemoveDependencyExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---